acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 {{% schema-field field="files.filename" level="1" type="string" optional="true" %}}
 This is a file name to be used when downloading the file, meaning it must always be a valid Windows/macOS/Linux file name.
-Generally kebab-case is preferred, and you should always add an appropriate file extension.
-If the content isn't a single file (e.g. it's a web page consisting of multiple HTML and CSS files), you should omit this.
+This should be kebab-case, and it should always include an appropriate file extension.
 {{% /schema-field %}}

 {{% schema-field field="files.cid" level="1" type="string" optional="false" %}}